18F/ux-guide/_pages/research/plan.md

 Session documentation can take many forms.
 We often conduct research that may cover sensitive topics or information.
 Consider the following as you decide how you will document your sessions:

+{:.list-item--margin-bottom-extra}
 - What is the lightest-weight way to document your session and still capture the information you need to create your desired outputs, conduct shared [analysis]({{site.baseurl}}/research/make-research-actionable), etc.?
 - What type of documentation will your participants be most comfortable with (see [Privacy]({{site.baseurl}}/research/privacy))?
 - Did you ask your participants for [consent](https://github.com/18F/ux-guide/blob/master/_pages/resources/participant-agreement.md) for this form of documentation?

 ### Documentation methods

+{:.list-item--margin-bottom-extra}
 - **Verbatim notes** - This is the most common type of note-taking by 18F researchers.
 Write down everything the participant says, to the extent possible, during each session.
-The goal is to capture as much as possible during the precious time we have with our participants, and avoid introducing cognitive biases that come into play when we are selective about what we write.
+The goal is to capture as much as possible during the precious time we have with our participants, and avoid introducing cognitive biases that come into play when we are selective about what we write.<br /><br />
 Taking verbatim notes also curbs the natural tendency to want to understand and analyze what is being said.
 If you’re having trouble writing everything down, focus on capturing what the interviewee says, since you or the interviewer can always go back and clarify what questions the interviewer asked.
 - **Interaction notes** - Write down all of the actions people take and the reactions they have.
 For example, capturing a note such as “scrolled to top of page, re-read instructions, scrolled back down to input field and typed in name” would be sufficient.
-If conducting usability testing, consider flagging bugs or usability issues.
+If conducting usability testing, consider flagging bugs or usability issues.<br /><br />
 Note: If there are two notetakers available for a session, consider having one person take verbatim notes, and the other take interaction notes.
 In this case, it’s best to work in separate documents, as working too close to each other in the same file can be distracting.
 - **Spreadsheet notes** - These are most commonly used for content audits to track insights and quality of existing content.
 - **Sticky notes (digital or physical)** - Frequently used in workshop and collaborative settings.
 We use Mural for remote workshops and collaboration.
 Physical stickies will need to be documented via photos or transposed to Mural.
 - **Photography** - Highly recommended for workshops!
 During workshops with government stakeholders you don’t need consent forms, but you should still ask for permission if you are taking photos of participants.